 Neville Keery (b.1939) is a Dublin-born poet and activist and has had a career as a journalist, administrative officer, Senator, and Senior European Commission Official.

 Using items primarily from the Keery Collection the exhibition is focusing on the 1972 referendums in Ireland.
 In May 1972 Ireland voted to join the EEC, and in December 1972 voted to reduce the voting age from 21 to 18, and removed reference to the “special position” of the Roman Catholic Church in the Irish Constitution.

-The exhibition will be launched on Thursday 11th October 2017, and is co-curated by Emer Twomey and Emma Horgan, Archivists, UCC Library.
+The exhibition was launched on Thursday 5th October, and is co-curated by Emer Twomey and Emma Horgan, Archivists, UCC Library.